alainwolf/roll.urown.net/server/ciphers.rst

 -----------------------

 As already mentioned the selected AES cipher suites use either 128-bit or 256-bit encryption.
-Thats OK for most, some would even be tempted to use only 256-bit (only to discover that not even the newest Firefox browser would work anymore).
+That's OK for most, some would even be tempted to use only 256-bit (only to discover that not even the newest Firefox browser would work anymore).